The Vox AC30/4: black panels, split-front cabinets

 Chassis - currently in the UK

 A knocked-down AC30/4 chassis - the "Brilliant" and "Bass" tone control legends just visible - sold on ebay some time ago along with a selection of parts.
 The panel is interesting.
-The control legends and outer decorative band look normal; but the inner bands marking off the pairs of control are gone, and instead there are what look like incised markers.
+The control legends and outer decorative band look normal; but compartments marking off the pairs of control are lacking, and there are instead incised markers.

 Chassis - currently in the UK